andrewhickman/fs-err/README.md

 fs-err is a drop-in replacement for [`std::fs`][std::fs] that provides more helpful messages on errors.
-Extra information includes which operations was attmpted and any involved paths.
+Extra information includes which operations was attempted and any involved paths.

 ## Error Messages